gu-corp/react-native-webview/docs/Reference.md

 This document lays out the current public properties and methods for the React Native WebView.

+## Function

+- [iOS] support pkpass file and add them to the Apple wallet

 ## Props Index

 - [`source`](Reference.md#source)